bqqbarbhg/tower/doc/document.md

 # Project document

+## Building

+The source code for the project is located in repository [raivios1/tower][gl-tower] and the content in [raivios1/tower-data][gl-tower-data].
+Make sure you have both checked out before starting to build the project.

+This project is separated into multiple sub-projects located in the root folder.
+The projects contain project files for IntelliJ IDEA and Eclipse.
+The main startup class for the game is `main.EditorMain` in the project `editor`, which supports building resources and starting the game simultaneously.

+When running set the working directory to the root of your checkout of `tower-data` and the program argument as: `-P config.toml`.
+If the program has issues with graphics you can try running with `--debug` for diagnosing problems or `--gl-compat` for using a more compatible OpenGL profile.

+![
+Eclipse "Run Configurations" window.
+Program arguments: "-P config.toml"
+Working directory selected as Other: D:\dev\test\tower-data ](image/build-01-eclipse-config.png)&shy;

 ## Code quality disclaimer

 The engine has a ton of non-idiomatic and ugly Scala.
 This is all for one